cnguyen-uk/An-Introduction-to-VBA/README.md

 ### Names

-Identifiers should be written in either *PascalCase* or *camelCase*.
-In particular, camelCase should be used for parameter names, and PascalCase should be used for all other identifiers.
+Identifiers should be written in lowercase, *PascalCase*, or *camelCase*.
+In particular, identifiers consisting of only one word should be written in lowercase; parameter names should use camelCase; and all other identifiers should use PascalCase.

 Some IDEs, such as the one built into Excel, will automatically generate code.
 Names resulting from this do not need to be changed to fit into PascalCase or camelCase.